 Johnny Morgan, Kuehny, Jeff S.

-The event is presented by the LSU AgCenter Botanic Gardens, the Louisiana Department of Agriculture and Forestry and the Burden Horticulture Society, which welcomes participants of all ages to come enjoy the fun.
+Arbor Day at Burden is presented by the LSU AgCenter, the Louisiana Department of Agriculture and Forestry and the Burden Horticulture Society, which welcomes participants of all ages.

-“Visitors are invited to plant a tree in the Burden woods and participate in a 5-K Fun Hike and scavenger hunt through the Trees & Trails system,” said Jeff Kuehny, director of the Botanic Gardens.
+“Visitors are invited to plant a tree in the Burden woods and participate in a 5-K Fun Hike through the Trees and Trails system,” said LSU AgCenter resident coordinator Jeff Kuehny.

-Family members participating in the tree planting will be given a card with the tree name and GPS coordinates so they can monitor the growth of trees they plant, Kuehny said.
+“Individuals participating in the tree planting will be given a card with the tree name and GPS coordinates so they can monitor the growth of trees they plant,” Kuehny said.

 The LSU AgCenter and the LSU College of Agriculture